ArcDelta/RHH-Ports/.github/CONTRIBUTING.md

 ### :beetle: Bug Reports and Other Issues

-A great way to contribute to PortMaster is to send a detailed issue when you encounter a problem.
-We always appreciate a well-written, thorough bug report.
+A great way to contribute is to send a detailed issue when you encounter a problem.
+Everyone appreciates a well-written, thorough bug report.

 - ** Do not open issues for ports outside of this repository!** This repository is for my own ports, that I authored.
 I am happy to help with other ports, but for the sake of organization please ask for help in the [PortMaster Discord](https://discord.gg/JxYBp9HTAY).